Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Soft and hard components of particle distribution

 In particular, for net-baryons produced in $eA$ collisions, one has $k_P=0$, Eq.~(\ref{eq.5}) is then changed to a two-component form.
 This means that net-baryons are only distributed in the backward and central rapidity regions, but not in the froward rapidity region, because there is no leading nucleon in the projectile $e$.
 Comparing with the soft excitation process, the larger $\langle p_T\rangle$ of baryons can be observed in the hard scattering process, which results in higher temperature of emission source.

 It should be noted that the classification of soft excitation and hard scattering processes is a broad categorization.
 In reality, events can be subdivided into numerous groups based on an increasing collision strength, ranging from the softest to the hardest processes.
 We can consider an alternative approach which contains more components.
 Particles generated in the softest process are anticipated to manifest in both the most backward and forward rapidity regions, characterized by a lower temperature of their emission source.
-Conversely, particles produced in the hardest process are expected to emerge predominantly within the central rapidity region, where the temperature of their emission source is at its highest.
+Conversely, particles produced in the hardest process are expected to emerge predominantly at mid-rapidity, where the temperature of their emission source is at its highest.
+Most particles are located near the mid-rapidity or within central rapidity region, and their emission source temperature is high.

 In the case of considering numerous groups of events, in which each group forms a source with rapidity shift $y_x$ and temperature $T_x$, one may use a multi-Erlang distribution for $p_T$ spectra and a multi-Gaussian form for $y$ distribution.
 Alternatively, each source or component can be also described by an ideal gas model which is isotropic in the rest frame of the source.
 One has the unity-density of $p_T$ and $y$ to be~\cite{30}